IKdotShark/Uir_2023/README.md

 Input data: Enter any six numbers A1, B1, C1, A2, B2, C2 (-10<= A1, B1, C1, A2, B2, C2 <=10).
 Output data: print the value of x in the first line, and y in the second line with an accuracy of 4 digits in the fractional part.
   9. Three entrepreneurs - Davydov, Petrov and Maximov invested money in the joint organization of the enterprise for the production of special country furniture.
 The first invested 60 thousand rubles, the second - 90 thousand rubles, and the third - 150 thousand rubles.
 They made a profit of 117 thousand rubles.
 How much money will each of the entrepreneurs receive from the profit, provided it is distributed in proportion to their contributions?

+- [x] lab 2
+  1. Implement just a one-time game.
+To start a round, you need to restart the script.
+Rock-paper-scissor.
+  2. Implement the game followed by an invitation to repeat the game.
+  3. Implement a tournament game.
+When starting the game, the user is presented with a message indicating the choice of game mode.
+If just a game is selected, then the mode from level 2 returns.
+  If you select a tournament, you are prompted to enter the number of rounds.
+After this, the specified number of rounds is played and the result of the tournament is displayed.
+For example: “Congratulations, you won with a score of 2:1”
+  4. It is necessary to fill out the matrix A[n*n] using one of the described algorithms.
+Then “mirror” it to the right, resulting in a matrix of size B[n*2n].
+  The resulting matrix B is “mirrored” downwards, filling the matrix C [2n*2n].